 Apple is giving in and will allow apps like Netflix and Spotify to offer links to recording without going through the App Store

-A few days ago, Apple promised to make minor changes to US developers in order to satisfy the demands, recently South Korea forced To allow third party payments and now it’s Japan’s turn.
+A few days ago Apple Promised minor changes To developers in the United States in order to satisfy the demands, is still the latest South Korea forced To allow third party payments and now it’s Japan’s turn.
 Apple announced that Japan’s Fair Trade Commission has agreed to close the investigation into Apple in exchange for it Allow some apps to link outside the App Store to charge the user.

 As announced by Apple In an official statement, “reading” apps will be able from 2022 to take the user to an external website to sign up and enter the payment method.
 Until now, the rules allowed for the registration of new users within the app itself, which means that Apple takes a commission of 15% or 30% (depending on different conditions).
 Unlike that, The developer is not allowed to provide any link or any evidence that the user can register on their website (to avoid commission for Apple).
 This is not so.